Purinethol [DSC]; Purixan

-- If you have an allergy to mercaptopurine or any other part of this drug.
+- If your child has an allergy to mercaptopurine or any other part of this drug.

-- If you have taken this drug or a drug called thioguanine before and your cancer did not respond.
+- If your child has taken this drug or a drug called thioguanine to treat cancer before and the cancer did not respond to it.

 - This drug may add to the chance of getting some types of cancer.
 Talk with the doctor.

 - A rare type of cancer called hepatosplenic T-cell lymphoma (HSTCL) has happened with this drug.
 These cases have been deadly.
 Most of the time, these cases happened in teenagers or young adults.
 Most of these patients were using this drug to treat certain types of bowel problems like Crohn disease and ulcerative colitis.
 This drug is not approved for use to treat bowel problems like these.
-Tell the doctor if you have ever had any type of cancer.
-Talk with the doctor.
+Tell your child’s doctor if your child has ever had any type of cancer.
+If you have questions, talk with your child’s doctor.

 - A very bad and sometimes life-threatening problem called Macrophage Activation Syndrome (MAS) may rarely happen in people with autoimmune diseases.
 Talk with the doctor.

 - Low blood sugar has happened in people taking this drug, especially children.
 Signs may be dizziness, headache, feeling sleepy, feeling weak, shaking, a fast heartbeat, confusion, hunger, or sweating.
-Call your doctor right away if you have any of these signs.
+Call your child’s doctor right away if your child has any of these signs.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.